KassoumHabibou/portfolio/content/_index.md

         - date_end: '2020-08-01'
           date_start: '2016-10-01'
           description: |2-
               ENSAE is a higher education institution that is a member of the Network of African Statistical Schools (RESA).
 It is a sub-regional education institution that welcomes around fifteen nationalities and is listed among the most recognized institutions for training statistician in Africa.
 As a member of the *Observatoire Economique et Statistique d'Afrique Subsaharienne* ([AFRISTAT](https://www.afristat.org/)) and affiliated with the *Institut National de la Statistique et des Etudes Economiques* ([INSEE](https://www.insee.fr/fr/accueil)), ENSAE welcomes technician and engineer students from across all Africa, as well as visiting professors from prominent European universities.
 Under the guidance of a pedagogical team composed of academics and professionals, the future graduate of ENSAE assimilates, throughout their course, **statistical** and **economic theories** as well as the necessary skills for their operational application.
-The core of this program is:
+The core of this program are:

               - Statistics and Probabilities:
-                * hypothesis testing (constructing a test, calculating p-values, t-tests, etc.) and analysis of variance.
+                * hypothesis testing (constructing a test, calculating p-values, t-tests, etc.) and analysis of variance;
-                * conditional distribution and Bayesian inference.
+                * conditional distribution and Bayesian inference;
                 * estimation techniques (maximum likelihood estimator, dealing with bias and variance) and sampling methods.
               - Computer Science:
-                * data mining using Python and R (data wrangling, data engineering and machine learning).
+                * data mining using Python and R (data wrangling, data engineering and machine learning);
-                * database management (with SQL and MySQL).
+                * database management (with SQL and MySQL);
-                * Introduction to web development technologies such as HTML, CSS, PHP, JavaScript, and C.
+                * introduction to web development technologies such as HTML, CSS, PHP, JavaScript, and C.
               - Machine Learning:
-                * time series analysis and forecasting.
+                * time series analysis and forecasting (models of type ARIMA, SARIMA, ARCH, etc.);
-                * Multidimensional data analysis techniques (e.g., CA, PCA, MFA, AFDM, etc.).
+                * multidimensional data analysis techniques (e.g., CA, PCA, MFA, AFDM, etc.);
                 * various supervised and unsupervised algorithms (e.g., regression, clustering, decision trees, etc.).
           icon: ensae-logo
           organization: Ecole Nationale de la Statistique et de l’Analyse Economique (ENSAE‑Dakar)